Leandro-Gertrudes/RayTracingEngine/README.md

 ##  What is Ray Tracing?

 Ray tracing is a rendering technique that simulates how light physically behaves in a scene.
-Instead of rasterizing geometry, it works **backwards** — for each pixel on the screen, a ray is cast from the camera into the scene.
+Instead of rasterizing geometry, it works **backwards**, for each pixel on the screen, a ray is cast from the camera into the scene.
 If the ray hits an object, the renderer calculates:

 1. **What hit?** — intersection tests are performed against every primitive (sphere, plane, cylinder, triangle)
 2. **What color is it?** — the surface material and color are retrieved